Pull to refresh

 Rule Changes

-The State Department didn’t just change a form.
-It changed the vibe of the visa interview.
-Starting December 15, 2025, H-1B workers and H-4 spouses and kids applying for visa stamps abroad get an “online presence review” — and they’re told to make their social profiles public so officers can look.
+The State Department is implementing social media screening for employment visas.
+Starting December 15, 2025, H-1B workers and H-4 spouses and kids applying for visa stamps abroad get an "online presence review" — and they're told to make their social profiles public so officers can look.

 States vs. Trump’s $100,000 H–1B fee: a courtroom fight over who controls immigration policy